 Work in the Worship Center and Fellowship Hall is nearly complete as well.
 The carpets are installed and our new chairs have been delivered and are being installed.
 The stage and sound booth are nearly complete – installation of tech features are finishing soon.
 Final details on the cross and the verse are being completed before installation within a few weeks.

 The playground/entryway project is still awaiting final permit approval but should get started in September, God willing.

-We are grateful for the support of the body
+We continue to be grateful for the support of the body

 The current COVID-19 crisis has changed life in so many ways over the past several months.
 We have reached out to all who had pledged and were grateful (and a bit surprised!) to find the large majority of our body were able to continue with their pledges as originally planned.
 We understand that some people may need to modify amounts but that has not had a large impact on the overall scope of the work.
 We are continually humbled by God’s provision through all of this.

 The Iglesia La Luz Del Mundo took many of our pews for their new home in Salinas.

 We are excited to update our playgrounds and provide a better entrance to our campus.
 We hope to convey